stedmanrh/portfolio/_projects/2014/0929-the-collective/the-collective.md

 layout: project
 permalink: /:collection/:year/:month/:title

 #title: custom_title
 subtitle: Bijou Film & Video Series
 date: 2014-09-29
 categories: print
 description: Three fliers for a series of film lectures organized by The Collective, a CalArts black arts organization.
-The events featured a talented and diverse set of filmmakers: Kahlil Joseph, Abderrahmane Sissako, and Kwesi Wade Johnson.
+The events featured a talented and diverse set of filmmakers in Kahlil Joseph, Abderrahmane Sissako, and Kwesi Wade Johnson.

 #links:
 #    -   title: Link_Header